+The presence of alcohol in your breath depends on how much you have consumed and other biological factors.
 The typical rate of alcohol elimination is one unit per hour.
-At this rate, traces of alcohol would have disappeared in relation to the amount of alcohol you consume.
+At this rate, traces of alcohol disappear in relation to the amount of alcohol you consume.

 If you consumed one large glass of wine, it would usually take your body three hours to eliminate any alcohol it has absorbed.
 During those three hours, your breath may smell of alcohol.

 The best way to avoid alcohol breath is by not drinking in the first place.
 However, if you want to consume alcohol without your breath smelling, consider: